exam-mov24/ansible_exam/README.md

 This project will be about ansible and how it works.
 Setup in this project will be
 1 Manager vm.
 Ubuntu OS desktop version.
-From here ansible will manage other hosts 5 Ubuntu 24.04 server
+From here ansible will manage other hosts.

+5 Ubuntu 24.04 server.

-5 Debian 12 server
+5 Debian 12 server.

-configuring
+configuring:

 Ansible is an agentless automation tool that you install on a single host.
 Example is that you install it on you desktop or a dedicated server for it and it can be installed simply with very few commands or step.